bcgov/platform-developer-docs/request-quota-increase-for-openshift-project-set.md

   - Current quota in the project set
   - Total CPU, memory, or storage currently used
   - Expected quota increase amount with a detailed allocation plan
-5. Email the request to the [Platform Services team](PlatformServicesTeam@gov.bc.ca) and a member of the team will follow up with you.
+5. Email the request to the [Platform Services team](PlatformServicesTeam@gov.bc.ca).
+Make sure you provide the team the Sysdig dashboard and ask to book a meeting.

-  If you're requesting a quota increase for more than one increment, book a 30 minute meeting with the Platform Services team.

   If you need to store a large amount of unstructured data, consider using the [S3 Object Storage Service](https://github.com/BCDevOps/OpenShift4-Migration/issues/59) provided by Enterprise Hosting.

-Once the quota increase request is approved, the specificed namespaces specified are upgraded to the next quota size.
+Once the quota increase request is approved, the specified namespaces are upgraded to the next quota size.

 ---
 Related links: